Questions You May Have for Your Employees' Rights Lawyer

 Can I bring claims against my employer even if I still work for them?

-Yes you can – and while doing so may create a somewhat uncomfortable work atmosphere, we will help you navigate through this process and discuss all your options.
+Yes, you can.
+While doing so may create a somewhat uncomfortable work atmosphere, we will help you navigate this process and discuss all your options.

 I am an “at-will” employee – can I still bring claims if I am fired?

-Yes – employers are not allowed to make decisions motivated by unlawful reasons, irrespective of an employee’s “at-will” status.
+Yes, employers are not allowed to make decisions motivated by unlawful reasons, regardless of an employee’s “at-will” status.

 Yes – many employment laws protect independent contractors against unlawful treatment by companies they work for.
 You should consult with an employment lawyer to determine whether any of these laws may apply to you.

-I have an employment contract – can I bring legal claims if my employer fails to renew my contract or demands that I agree to less favorable terms?
+I have an employment contract.
+Can I bring legal claims if my employer fails to renew it or demands that I agree to less favorable terms?

 Yes – employers may be liable if they fail to renew an employee’s contract or demand new contract terms for unlawful reasons, such as in retaliation for complaining or being a whistleblower.

-I agreed with my employer that they can pay me below the minimum wage and/or not pay me overtime – do I still have a right to claim lost wages?
+I agreed with my employer that they could pay me below the minimum wage and/or not pay me overtime.
+Do I still have a right to claim lost wages?

 Yes – employers are not allowed to violate the law merely because an employee agreed to be paid a certain way.
 To put it differently, agreements to break the law are usually not enforceable and do not trump the law.